Nuitka/Nuitka/Developer_Manual.rst

 Esp. we wouldn't want to produce such a huge constant and stream it, the C++ code would become too huge.
-So, we need to stop the ``*`` operator from being used at compile time and live with reduced knowledge, already here:
+So, we need to stop the ``*`` operator from being used at compile time and cope with reduced knowledge, already here:

 .. code-block:: python